Redone0001/waitlist/frontend/src/Pages/Guide/guides/fctraining/guide.md

 Fleet control will also need to be mastered.

-Progressing to the next stage requires passing **BUS FLEET** along with getting at least one other +1 from any FC Trainer or council that was not the active backseat.
+Progressing to the next stage requires passing **BUS FLEET** along with getting at least one other +1 from any FC Trainerthat was not the active backseat.

 ## Fleet requirement